 12.1.
-Any legal or similar proceedings already pending on commencement of the Mediation regarding the Issue or parts thereof – with the exception of steps to safeguard rights – shall be stayed by the Parties for the duration of the Mediation.
+Any legal or similar proceedings already pending on the commencement of the Mediation regarding the Issue or parts thereof – with the exception of steps to safeguard rights – shall be stayed by the Parties for the duration of the Mediation.

 12.2.
 The Parties undertake for the duration of the Mediation not to institute any proceedings as referred to in Article 13.1 against each other, with the exception of steps to safeguard rights.

 12.3.
-If a Party takes steps to safeguard rights, or institutes proceedings other than those referred to in Article 10.1, that Party shall be obliged to notify this to the Mediator and to the other Party or Parties within 24 hours after having taken such steps or after having instituted such proceedings.
+If a Party takes steps to safeguard rights, or institutes proceedings other than those referred to in Article 10.1, that Party shall be obliged to notify this to the Mediator and the other Party or Parties within 24 hours after having taken such steps or after having instituted such proceedings.